-How to stop or allow snaps to be saved in Snapchat chats
+How to stop or allow your snaps to be saved in Snapchat chats

-(Pocket-lint) - Are you in a group chat on Snapchat and noticing your friends can't save the snaps you're sending them?
+Are you in a group chat on Snapchat and noticing your friends can't save the snaps you're sending them?
 Or maybe you saw a friend save your snap in a chat, and you want to stop that from happening in the future.
-Whatever the situation may be, there is an easy way to control whether people can save the photos and videos you send them in a Snapchat conversation.
+Whatever the situation, there is an easy way to control whether people can save the photos and videos you send them in a Snap conversation.
 Here's how.

 How to stop or allow your photo snaps to be saved in Snapchat chats